kaapstorm/tedmagi_2024/src/4_representation.rst

 want to, and it's not allowed to establish its own currency.

 So Scotland is an example of a negotiation about how much autonomy each level of representatives should have.
+This is called "devolution".
 Different location groups in the Republic of Humanity will need to have the same kind of negotiation, and decide for themselves.

 I also believe that everyone in the Republic of Humanity must vote for their representatives.
 The consequences of compulsory voting is that it